Ericsson/codechecker/web/server/vue-cli/src/assets/userguide/userguide.md

 ### <a name="userguide-remove-filtered-reports"></a>Remove filtered reports
-Filtered reports can be removed by clicking on the **Remove filtered reports** button at the top of the filter bar.
+Filtered reports can be removed by clicking on the **Remove filtered reports** button at the bottom of the filter bar.

 **!!!WARNING!!!** Once you have removed filtered reports it can not be undone.
 Please make sure that you want to remove all filtered results before clicking